balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 },
 ```

-> Best practice is to use the function syntax only for temporary routes, since it goes against the structural conventions that make Sails useful!
+> Best practice is to use the function syntax only for temporary routes, since doing so goes against the structural conventions that make Sails useful!
 (Plus, the less cluttered your routes.js file, the better.)

 ### Route target options

-In addition to the options discussed in the various route target syntaxes above, any other property you add to a route target object will be passed through to the route handler in the `req.options` object.
+In addition to the options discussed in the various route target syntaxes above, any other property added to a route target object will be passed through to the route handler in the `req.options` object.
 There are several reserved properties that can be used to affect the behavior of the route handlers.
 These are listed in the table below.

 | Property    | Applicable Target Types       | Data Type | Details |
 |-------------|:----------:|-----------|-----------|